HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - At least 30 days prior to receiving clinical trial services or as soon as reasonably possible.

 - Within 24 hours (or as soon as reasonably possible) of any inpatient admission, including emergent inpatient admissions.

 - At least 5 days prior to the start (or as soon as reasonably possible) of home health care except those members needing home health care after hospital discharge.

 After prior authorization has been requested, we will notify you and your provider if the request has been approved or denied as follows:

-- For urgent care services, within 48 hours of receipt of the request.
+- For urgent care services, within 72 hours (3 calendar days) of receipt of the request.

-- For non-urgent pre-service requests within 10 days, of receipt of the request.
+- For non-urgent pre-service requests within 10 calendar days, of receipt of the request.

 - For post-service requests, within 30 calendar days of receipt of the request.